 EnviroLeach and Golden Predator Announce Cyanide-Free Bulk Testing Agreement

-This working relationship provides both Companies with the first on-site bulk test of EnviroLeach’s new cyanide-free technology.
-Initial laboratory, pilot scale and production scale testing was successfully conducted at EnviroLeach’s facility in Surrey, British Columbia prior to on-site testing at Golden Predator’s processing plant (the “Plant”) in Canada’s Yukon.
+This working relationship provides both Companies with the first on-site bulk test of EnviroLeach's new cyanide-free technology.
+Initial laboratory and pilot scale testing was successfully conducted at EnviroLeach's facility in Surrey, British Columbia prior to on-site testing at Golden Predator's pilot processing plant (the "Plant") in Canada's Yukon.
 All tests were conducted under the supervision of EnviroLeach and Golden Predator personnel with results to be released shortly.
 The initial 5 tonne bulk test will be conducted in phases and completed at the Plant.

 Golden Predator operates the Plant for the purposes of bulk sample testing of gold concentrate from its 3 Aces Project.
 As part of its processing plant, Golden Predator developed a mobile batch recovery unit ("Secondary Recovery Unit" or "SRU™") for the recovery of gold from its sulfide concentrate.
 Golden Predator is utilizing the EnviroLeach proprietary cyanide-free technology in the SRU™.